siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/16-desktop-environment/1870-how-to-configure-xrdp-server-on-almalinux.md

 ---
 title: How to Configure Xrdp Server on AlmaLinux
 linkTitle: Configure Xrdp Server
-description: This blog post will guide you through the step-by-step process of installing and configuring an Xrdp server on AlmaLinux.
+description: This article will guide you through the step-by-step process of installing and configuring an Xrdp server on AlmaLinux.
 date: 2025-01-08T11:38:40.113Z
 weight: 1870
 url: configure-xrdp-server-almalinux